GithHayden/IQ-Riddle-Game/README.md

     ValueError - json data not reading/throwing up error.
 Fixed jason code, remove comma at end of last closing curly bracket. duplicated data writing to player names and incorrect answers.
 Fixed by...
     Spacing/data hugging too closely between divs.
+    Updated commentary to state that code within {{ }} is flask code.
+Error running app.
+Fied by changing {{ }} to 'curley brackets'.
+    Player name writing to list with every answer submitted, duplicated data rendering.
+Fix.

 ### Final Deployment
 * Heroku: Deploy final version of code.
 Provide instructions on how project was deployed to Heroku.